ankitagarwal/p2/README.md

 ## Browser support
 * Tested with Firefox 32 and chromium 37 on ubuntu 14.04
 * Other browsers on other platforms should work but are not tested.

+## Further notes
+* The code of this project is in a private github repository.
+* Search engine indexing of the live site has been disabled using robots.txt.